syahmiosmn/ai-policy-helper/README.md

 ## Quick Start (Docker)

 ## 1. Set up your OpenAI api key in .env
 ```
 OPENAI_API_KEY=sk-xxxxx
 ```
+If your api key is invalid, try generate a new one.

 ## 2. Run all services:

 ```bash